 Personal finance can seem like a complicated and intimidating topic.
-There are a lot of information out there and sifting through all that can get overwhelming.
+There is a lot of information out there and sifting through all that can get overwhelming.
 But personal finance really isn’t that difficult.
 For beginners, planning for your financial future can come down to just a few basic points.
 So if you’re looking to get started on managing your money, here are the top ten basic personal finance tips to help you on your way to financial success.

 1. Set financial goals